eduardolucioac/groovim/README.md

  * ToDo: Create shortcuts for navigation in search results for maintaining Vim insert mode!
 By Questor

- * ToDo: Map the mouse wheel to scroll up or down the screen during the replace (use ^E ^ D)!
+ * ToDo: Map the mouse wheel to scroll up or down the screen during the replace (use ^E and ^D)!
 By Questor

 <a name="buildInstallVIM"></a>
 How to build and install VIM 7.4 from source on CentOS/RHEL/Ubuntu/Debian!